VijayChandraAtheli/vijaychandraatheli.com/_posts/2025-12-31-data-quality-by-design.md

 - **Platform Owner** — implements technical enforcement

 Publish a concise "Data Rules of the Road" covering required fields by stage, duplicate handling protocols, and change request procedures.
 Keep it short enough that people actually read it.

-> **Business impact:** Fewer workarounds, faster change velocity, and sustained trust as the organization scales.

 ---